xNicklaj/devnotes/content/Resources/Development/Solid/Open-Closed.md

 }
 ```

-## Area calculator with Open-Closed design
+## Area Calculator with Open-Closed Design
 By using inheritance it's possible to create a Shape abstract class that only defines a method `CalculateArea()`.
 The many polygons will inherit from the shape class and will have to implement this function, so that now it's possible to create a simple `AreaCalculator` that calls the shared `CalculateArea()` function to retrieve the area.
 This will work for any future shape you create without having to modify `AreaCalculator`.